tasharen/ngui/Assets/NGUI/ReadMe.txt

  How To Update NGUI
 --------------------

-If you have the Professional Edition of NGUI that comes with SVN access, simply SVN Update.
+If you have the Professional Edition of NGUI that comes with Git access, just pull the latest changes.

-If you have a regular copy of NGUI:
+If you have a Standard Edition:

-1. Create a brand new Unity project.
+1. Delete the NGUI folder while inside Unity.
-2. Import the latest NGUI package into this project.
+2. Import NGUI from the updated Unity Package.
-3. Delete the NGUI folder and all of its contents from your old project using Explorer (on Windows) or Finder (if you’re on the Mac).
-4. Copy the NGUI folder from the new project into the old project.
-5. Open your old project with Unity - it should now be up to date.

 ---------------------------------------
  Support, documentation, and tutorials